Recidiviz/covid19-dashboard/src/auth/README.md

 If you are working with Recidiviz on the production instance, reach out to covid@recidiviz.org about receiving your log in credentials.

-All files included in this directory are copied directly from Auth0 docs.
-They are unmodified with the exception of updates to import paths.
+All files included in this directory are adapted from Auth0 docs.